talissoncosta/fillout-ui/README.md

 - Inline "+" buttons are not yet fully accessible (missing semantic roles)
 - Drag handles could be more visually obvious
-- Nested button issue in dropdown trigger introduces minor accessibility compromise
+- Visual-only three-dot icon used as hover indicator
-- Floating UI was chosen to enable flexible trigger + content positioning
+- Floating UI was chosen to enable flexible interaction triggers

 ---